-- Family Planning Annual Report 2.0
+About the Family Planning Annual Report (FPAR)

-Annual submission of the Family Planning Annual Report (FPAR) is required of all Title X family planning services grantees for purposes of monitoring and reporting program performance.
+Annual submission of the FPAR is required of all Title X family planning services grant recipients for purposes of monitoring and reporting program performance.
 FPAR data are presented in summary form, which protects the confidentiality of individuals who receive Title X-funded services.

 This annual reporting requirement is for family planning services delivery projects authorized and funded under the Population Research and Voluntary Family Planning Programs (Section 1001 of Title X of the Public Health Service Act, 42 United States Code [USC] 300; 42 CFR Part 59).